zkLinkProtocol/zklink-docs/docs/Introduction.md

 By connecting various L1 blockchains and L2 networks, zkLink's unified, multi-purpose ZK-Rollup middleware enables developers and traders to leverage aggregated assets and liquidity from different chains and offer a seamless multi-chain trading experience, contributing to a more accessible and efficient DeFi ecosystem for all.

-Furthermore, atop its multi-chain ZK-Rollup infrastructure, zkLink offers an array of API-driven use cases to cater to a diverse range of decentralized applications.
+Furthermore, atop our multi-chain ZK-Rollup infrastructure, zkLink offers an array of API-driven use cases to cater to a diverse range of decentralized applications.